Why Does My Water Appear Brown?

 - The water had to be re-routed due to a change in demand, or

-Once the kitchen faucet is running clear water, run cold water through the rest of the faucets in your home until each of them are all clear.
+Once the kitchen faucet is running clear water, run cold water through the rest of the faucets in your home until each of them is all clear.
 Taking this step ensures that all dirty water is eliminated from your pipes.

 Take Precautions if Your Water is Brown

 Until your water runs clear, you want to take the following precautions: do not drink the water until it is back to normal, and to avoid depositing dirty water into the hot water tank, do not use the hot water until the water is clear.
+DO NOT DRINK BROWN WATER OR RUSTY WATER.

 If the dirty water does not go away after a few hours, feel free to contact our Kansas City plumbers at A-1 Sewer & Septic Service Inc. We would be glad to get down to the bottom of the issue for you and resolve it.
+We can replace a rusted pipe, and make sure there are no leaks so you don’t have any further mold or mildew.